CVUA-RRW/FooDMe/README.md

 * [taxdump](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.tar.gz)
 * [taxdb](https://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz)
 * Any nucleotide collection you want to use, this needs to be a searchable BLAST database with taxonomy information.
-For this you can get your own local copy of the BLAST nucleotide database, or build a local database from a subset of sequences.
+For this you can build a local database from a subset of sequences, for exemple from the BOLD database.
 Check the [BLAST documentation](https://www.ncbi.nlm.nih.gov/books/NBK279688/) to know how to do this.

+#### Installing the RefSeq mitochondria database

 This distribution provides a utility script to download and set up the database for **mitochondria RefSeq sequences**.
 Running this script will require the BLAST command line application: